Winston-Salem & Greensboro

-These cities have tight-knit gay communities, and although there aren’t many gay venues, the bars here are full and lively with a broad mix of locals and plenty of events.
-You hardly need to venture out, but more social options can be found in the nearby cities of Charlotte and the Raleigh-Durham-Chapel Hill Triangle, with their larger gay scenes.
+These cities have tight-knit gay communities, and although there are fewer gay clubs (as CO2 closed in Winston-Salem), the bars in Greensboro are lively with a broad mix of locals and plenty of events.
+More social options can be found in the nearby cities of the Raleigh-Durham-Chapel Hill Triangle, or down in Charlotte, with their larger gay scenes.

 As in all of North Carolina, the bars are membership clubs to comply with NC State ABC law.
 Members can sponsor you as a guest at the door.
 New memberships take 3 days.
 Locals are used to this, and will help visitors.
 Call ahead or check the bar website for the fine print.

 Greensboro has Amtrak train service with connections to all major East Coast cities.